bretterer/inline-reveal-js/readme.txt

 == Description ==

 Place your slid.es deck inline in your post.
-This will create a
+This will create an inline slideshow from Slides.com.

 == Installation ==